Ida Hunt Udall: Early marriage

 Hunt began keeping a diary the day she and the Udalls departed for their wedding.
-The diary was simultaneously a personal journal and a conscious contribution to recording the history of the Latter-day Saint people.
-In her writing, Hunt made "artful use of language and plot", as literary scholar Genevieve Long describes, and she drew upon tropes from contemporary sentimental fiction to articulate the narrative of her experiences.Hunt and the Udalls journeyed by way of the "Honeymoon Trail" leading from Snowflake to St. George.
+The diary was simultaneously a personal journal and a conscious contribution to recording the history of the Latter-day Saints.
+Long states that in her writing, Hunt made "artful use of language and plot" and drew upon tropes from contemporary sentimental novels—such as, according to Long, portraying David Udall as a "strong male hero" or her life as "the heroine's quest for a happy marriage and family"—to articulate the narrative of her experiences.Hunt and the Udalls journeyed by way of the "Honeymoon Trail" leading from Snowflake to St. George.
 On the way, Hunt conducted herself cautiously, hoping to avoid offending Ella Udall who remained ambivalent about the plural marriage.
 To portray this in her diary, Hunt used romantic tropes that dramatized the difficult emotions she felt around David and Ella.
 After a three-week trip, they arrived in St. George, and Ida Hunt married David Udall with Ella present in the St. George Temple on May 25, 1882.

 Following the marriage, Ida Udall and Ella Udall made some rapprochement.
-They spent the wedding night together, and on the way back to St. Johns they continued having private conversations with each other.
-The Udall family also made a two-week stop to visit with Ella's relatives, and Ida Udall "integrat[ed] into the[ir] world of polygamous wives" and extended family, achieving some measure of reconciliation "between wife and wife".
+They spent the wedding night together in conversation, and on the way back to St. Johns they continued having private conversations with each other.
+The Udall family also made a two-week stop to visit with Ella's relatives, and Ida Udall became part of the family and its network of plural wives, achieving some measure of reconciliation between herself and Ella Udall.

 Udall stayed with her father over the summer.
-On August 25, 1882, she moved back to St. Johns and into the same household as David, Ella, and Pearl.
-While living together, Udall and Ella collaborated on community projects, such as a local May Day celebration in 1884.
+On August 25, 1882, she moved back to St. Johns and began living in the same house as David, Ella, and Pearl.
+While living together, Ida Udall and Ella collaborated on community projects, such as a local May Day celebration in 1884.

 Community life in St. Johns was uneasy.
-The Latter-day Saints were relative newcomers to the town, and more established Catholic Mexican residents resented the Mormons' presence.
-Udall felt uncomfortable surrounded by this animosity.
-Worsening matters, in an attitude common among white Mormons at the time, Udall evinced racism against Mexicans, whom she did not consider neighbors.
+The Latter-day Saints were relative newcomers to the town, and more established residents resented the Mormons' presence out of religious opposition as well as economic and political rivalry.
+In 1884, the local Apache Chief newspaper publicly proposed that the community lynch John Hunt, Udall's father, and her husband David.
+Ida Udall felt uncomfortable surrounded by this animosity.
+Worsening matters, in an attitude common among white Mormons at the time, she held racist views against the Mexican community living in St. Johns, whom she did not consider worthy neighbors.